amutaya/easyrbi/README.md

 #> 2 0.010844155
 ```

+#### Retrieve land use data

-4. Retrieve dam removal data for specified sites directly from the USGS
+-   Retrieves dam removal data for specified sites directly from the
-    Gages II website.
-This time series data recorded between 1931-01-01
+    USGS Gages II website.
+This time series data recorded between
-    and 2014-12-31.
+    1931-01-01 and 2014-12-31.

 ``` r
 dam_removal(c("01564500", "01567000"))